TerryakiC/Terry-Pong/README.md

 # Terry-Pong
 # 'w' and 's' for left paddle controls
-#' up and down arrow key for right paddle controls
+# 'up and down arrow key for right paddle controls
 # 'p' to pause and unpause
 # 'o' to reset game after a win
 # space bar to launch ball